(Get free painting tips and techniques sent straight to your inbox or on my social media.)

 Tertiary colors are the third level of hue.
 They are made by mixing equal parts of one primary and one secondary hue, and are named after the parent hues.
-For example: green plus yellow makes green-yellow (GY), red plus purple makes red-purple (RP) and so on.
+For example: yellow plus green makes yellow-green (YG), red plus purple makes red-purple (RP) and so on.

 The tertiary color harmony has 12 tertiary colors.
 The three primary and three secondary colors, plus blue-green, blue-purple, red-orange, red-purple, yellow-green, and yellow-orange.

 Old Master tertiary color harmony paintings